sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/04-data-assessment.md

     - Microsoft Purview
     - Microsoft Purview Records Management

-**Has the organization implemented Microsoft Purview Data Lifecycle Management to effectively manage data across its entire lifecycle, ensuring optimized data governance and compliance with regulatory requirements?**
+**Has the organization implemented Microsoft Purview Data Lifecycle Management to effectively manage data across its entire lifecycle, ensuring optimized data governance and compliance with regulatory requirements?** (Score Legacy)

   - **lagacy:** The organization lacks implementation of Microsoft Purview Data Lifecycle Management, leading to potential gaps in data governance and challenges in meeting compliance requirements.
 This absence of a structured data lifecycle management approach results in inefficiencies in handling data retention, disposition, and overall data management, potentially exposing the organization to risks related to data breaches and non-compliance.
       - Indicators: